How to prepare for Universal Credit

 You can prepare for Universal Credit by making sure you:

 - Have a bank or credit union account

-- Can access the internet to make your claim
+- Can access the internet to make and manage your claim

 You can use the Universal Credit Personal Planner (Opens new window) to get a personal statement to find out what changes you may need to make to get ready for Universal Credit.